MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

        It inherits from the CoreModel classes, and extends its capabilities.

-       High-level data/methods and attribute flow between the **ApsimModel** class and its parent class is as follow:
+       High-level data/methods and attribute flow between the **ApsimModel** class and its parent classes is as follow:

        .. mermaid::